kernelkit/infix/src/statd/doc/yangerd-design.md

 We mitigate this risk by debouncing tree writes for each module key using a one hundred millisecond coalescing window, ensuring that only the final value in a burst of events is committed to the shared tree.
 Additionally, the netlink subscription channels are buffered to hold up to two hundred and fifty-six events; any events beyond this limit are dropped, and a counter is incremented to provide visibility into the loss.
 A per-monitor event rate gauge is also exposed via the health endpoint to make storm conditions visible to operators and automated monitoring systems, allowing for proactive troubleshooting of network anomalies and preventing cascading failures in the management plane.

 **Risk 3 — dbus/external process query timeouts**
-Phase 2 collectors that invoke external processes such as vtysh or lldpctl, or query native protocols such as chrony cmdmon, may block if those processes are slow to start, waiting for a file lock, or unresponsive due to extreme system resource contention.
+Phase 2 collectors that invoke external processes such as vtysh or podman, or query native protocols such as chrony cmdmon and D-Bus APIs, may block if those processes are slow to start, waiting for a file lock, or unresponsive due to extreme system resource contention.
 A blocked collector goroutine could cause the corresponding tree key to remain in a stale state indefinitely if the collection logic does not account for execution delays.
 This would result in incorrect or outdated operational data being served to management clients, which could lead to incorrect diagnostic conclusions or automated system failures.

-Every collection operation is wrapped with a context that enforces a per-command timeout (vtysh: 5s, nft: 5s, iw: 2s, dmidecode: 5s).
+Every collection operation is wrapped with a context that enforces a per-command timeout (2-5 seconds depending on source: e.g., iw 2s; vtysh/dmidecode/podman 5s; D-Bus calls 2-5s).
 If a collector exceeds this deadline, the operation is aborted, a warning is logged to the system journal, and the last known good value is retained in the in-memory tree to prevent serving empty data.
 The collector then waits for the next scheduled interval before attempting the operation again.
 This ensures that a single slow or hung process cannot block other collectors or degrade the responsiveness of the IPC server, maintaining the overall stability of the daemon under various failure modes and ensuring that the system remains manageable even under duress.

 **Risk 4 — Incomplete tree state at first statd query (startup race)** Both statd and yangerd start concurrently during the system initialization process managed by finit.
 It is highly probable that statd's first operational data request will fire before yangerd has completed its initial state snapshot from the kernel using the bootstrap listing APIs.
 If yangerd responded with an empty or partial tree in this state, sysrepo might cache incorrect operational data, leading to a misleading view of the system state for the first few seconds after boot and potentially causing monitoring alerts to trigger unnecessarily.